-The board utilizes school resource officers (SROs), school marshals, and/or security personnel to ensure the security and protection of students, staff, and property.
-In accordance with law, the board has coordinated with the CBC and other district employees to ensure appropriate law enforcement duties are assigned to these persons.
-Provisions addressing the various types of security personnel can be found in CKE policy series.
+To ensure sufficient security and protection of students, staff, and property, the board employs school police officers.
+In accordance with law, the board has coordinated with the district and campus administrators to ensure appropriate law enforcement duties are assigned to security staff.
+The law enforcement duties of district police officers are listed in policy CKE (Local).
+The law enforcement duties are: